Indigenous young people were 16 times as likely as non-Indigenous young people to be under supervision on an average day in 2019–20

 Primary responsibility for criminal justice issues sits with state and territory governments.
 The states and territories, as well as non-government organisations, deliver a range of programs to reduce levels of Indigenous incarceration and reoffending, including diversionary programs (for example cautions and conferencing), circle sentencing and Indigenous courts, and prisoner through-care arrangements (AHRC 2013).
 The Australian Government also funds a number of activities to complement efforts by states and territories to improve justice and community safety outcomes for Indigenous Australians, such as Custody Notification Services and Indigenous-specific through-care programs.

-Indigenous Australians are more likely to return to prison than non-Indigenous Australians, as they are more likely to experience risk factors for offending.
-Culturally appropriate wrap-around support models, such as Indigenous-specific through-care models, are designed to help address risk factors for reoffending through offering tailored support to Indigenous Australians while incarcerated and for an extended period following release from prison (Australian Law Reform Commission 2017; Committee 2013).
-In April 2016, the Council of Australian Governments agreed to develop methods to address barriers to employment on release and to support Indigenous Australians as they transition from incarceration to employment (COAG 2016).
+Indigenous Australians are more likely to return to prison than non-Indigenous Australians, as they are more likely to experience risk factors for re-offending.
+Culturally appropriate wrap-around support models, such as Indigenous-specific through-care models, are designed to help address risk factors for reoffending through offering tailored support to Indigenous Australians while incarcerated and for an extended period following release from prison (Australian Law Reform Commission 2017; Legal and Constitutional Affairs References Committee 2013).
+Availability and flexibility of community-based sentencing options has been recommended by the Australian Law Reform Commission to prevent Indigenous Australians returning to the justice system (Commission 2018).

 Efforts to address the overrepresentation of Indigenous Australians in the criminal justice system include: